 As with the other rides, more elaborate photo collections are available if you still have money left over from buying Harry Potter souvenirs!

-My Universal Photos: If you are using a My Universal Photos Package, the good news is that Forbidden Journey ride photos can now be added to your online account.
+My Universal Photos: if you are using a My Universal Photos Package, the good news is that Harry Potter and the Forbidden Journey ride photos can now be added to your online account.
 What’s more, you can redeem your My Universal Photos Package free prints at this attraction.

 Because of their popularity, guests often ask about these two rides.
-So here’s what you need to know.
+Here’s what you need to know.

 Keep in mind that, like all character photo opportunities, these ones can also be added to your temporary Photo Card or My Universal Photos Package for safe keeping.

-The Amazing Adventures of Spider-Man: There are three photo opportunities associated with this attraction, one of which happen on the ride, but all of which you may be interested in.
+The Amazing Adventures of Spider-Man: there are three photo opportunities associated with this attraction, one of which happens on the ride, but all of which you may be interested in.
 The first one is actually offered inside the regular queue for the ride, where you can have a photo taken in the Daily Bugle newsroom.

 How to get a personalized My Universal Photos ID card

-Personalized Photo Cards may be created and purchased for around $5.00 plus tax at either MEN IN BLACK Alien Attack (USF) or Jurassic Park River Adventure (IOA).
+Personalized Photo Cards may be created and purchased for around $5.00 plus tax at either Men in Black: Alien Attack (USF) or Jurassic Park: River Adventure (IOA).
 If you like this idea, your personalized Photo Card will replace your generic card.
 It is worth noting that any photo currently on your account can be used for the personalization.
-Here is an example from one of our fans who got his card at Jurassic Park River Adventure but used a photo shot earlier:
+Here is an example from one of our fans who got his card at River Adventure but used a photo shot earlier:

 Please note that the personalized Photo Card used to be included in the My Universal Photos Package, but that is no longer the case.
 If you’d like a personalized Photo Card, you’ll have to purchase it separately.